Jamugurihat

 Jamugurihat is a town and a town area committee in Sonitpur district, in the Indian state of Assam.
 This is a newly planned city area by the Urban Development Authority of Assam.
 The town is located north of the Brahmaputra River.
 It is the location of the 200-year-old Baresahariya Bhaona festival.

 Geography

 Jamugurihat is located on the north bank of the Brahmaputra River, 184 km from Guwahati, the capital of Assam, and 17 km east of Tezpur.
 Agriculture & allied occupation constitute the rural economy besides a large chunk of people engaged in Tea cultivation.
-Jamugurihat is a newly planned city with 19,743 population (according to the 2011 Census) where has 52 villages’ with different communities like Assamese, Nepali, Bengali, Muslim etc. with different religions.
+Jamugurihat is a newly planned city with 19,743 population (according to the 2011 Census) where has 52 villages’ with different communities like Assamese, Nepali, Bongali etc. with different religions.
 In Jamugurihat have more than 60 Namghar and Temples.
 In Jamugurihat, approximately 15% of people are doing Govt.
 Services, 35% of people are doing some different types of Business and another 50% of people are depending on different types of Agriculture.
 Jamugurihat lies between Kani Dekorai and Jiya Bhoroli River.
 Sijusa Picnic spot is situated at Northern part of Jamugurihat & The 6th edition of Kaziranga is extended up to Panpur the southern part of Jamugurihat.